kubestellar/kubestellar/environments/dev-env/CONTRIBUTING.md

 make build
 ```

-The kcp-edge binaries will created inside the `/bin` directory.
+The kcp-edge binaries is created inside the `/bin` directory.
 Add this directory to your $PATH:

 ```shell
 export PATH="$PATH:$(pwd)/bin"